anushreemenon/fa18-202-mavericks/kruti.thukral-journal.md

 3. Mediator pattern implementation
 4. Score Board pop up when level completes
 5. Bug Fixes:
-    a.
-Incorrect coin counter
+* Incorrect coin counter
-    b. size of the objects and boom image not displayed at the edge of the world
+* size of the objects and boom image not displayed at the edge of the world
-    c.
-Game coming to an end after losing life when sufficient lives are available to continue the game
+* Game coming to an end after losing life when sufficient lives are available to continue the game

 As part of XP value of Feedback, during the course of the week I suggested below: